wdevore/Ranger-Sack/README.md

 - Level 4 - Demonstrates basic Scene transition and animations.
 - Level 5 - Demonstrates icon animation and HTML panel animation.
 - Level 6 - Demonstrates a particle system.
+- Level 7 - Demonstrates a typical resource loading sequence for a game.
+Complete with a button widget.

 #### Applications
 There are currently 2 applications.